LGBTQ rights in South Korea: Other anti-discrimination provisions

 In addition, other symbolic protections for "sexual minorities" exist.
-Police officers and Coast Guard personnel are forbidden from outing an LGBT person against their own will.
+Police officers and Coast Guard personnel are forbidden from outing an LGBTQ person against their own will.

 In November 2017, the city of Geoje passed a policy that prohibits broadcasting agencies from spreading information encouraging discrimination against "sexual minorities".
 Hongcheon County and Gangneung followed suit in November and December 2018, respectively.

-Furthermore, several activist groups and coalitions have been created within the South Korean LGBT community to advocate for human rights for LGBT people.
-For example, the "Rainbow Action against Sexual Minority Discrimination," otherwise known as "Rainbow Action," is a coalition of several non-governmental organizations that work to promote and expand LGBT rights in Korea.
+Furthermore, several activist groups and coalitions have been created within the South Korean LGBTQ community to advocate for human rights for LGBTQ people.
+For example, the "Rainbow Action against Sexual Minority Discrimination," otherwise known as "Rainbow Action," is a coalition of several non-governmental organizations that work to promote and expand LGBTQ rights in Korea.
 Rainbow Action works to address several issues within the Korean community including perspectives on conversion therapy, HIV-related stigma, hate crimes, intersex persons, and more.

 Constitutional rights

 The Constitution of South Korea prohibits discrimination on the basis of sex, religion, and social status.
-According to the Ministry of Justice, the term "social status" includes LGBT people.
-However, there are no remedies for LGBT victims of discrimination nor are these "protections" enforced.
+According to the Ministry of Justice, the term "social status" includes LGBTQ people.
+However, there are no remedies for LGBTQ victims of discrimination nor are these "protections" enforced.